Showing top 0 results 0 results found

 Gen Zs and baby boomers can be as much as 60 years apart.
 Even if the youngest group isn’t the main generation you deal with today, they’ll become a major purchasing power over the next couple of years.
 What’s the best way to approach them, and how are they different from previous generations?

 Boomers?
 Gen Z?
 What does it all mean?

-The vast majority of sources are in agreement that the Boomers are the people born between 1946 and 1964.
-The generations that followed include Generation X, Millennials, a.k.a.
-Generation Y, and Gen Z. Depending on the source, the beginning and end dates for each of these generations are slightly different.
-It’s especially tricky with Millennials.
-While most experts put this group between 1981 and 1996, it’s not uncommon to find websites that extend that period to 2004.
+A majority of sources are in agreement that the boomers are the people born between 1946 and 1964.
+The generations that followed include Generation X, millennials (AKA Generation Y), and Gen Z. Depending on the source, the beginning and end dates for each of these generations are slightly different.
+It’s especially tricky with millennials.
+While most experts put this group between 1981 and 1996, it’s not uncommon to find sources that extend that period to 2004.

 Baby Boomers are more tech-savvy than you think

 A generation that dates back to the years immediately following World War II, baby boomers are now 58 to 76-years-old.
 Out of all the groups that we’re going to discuss, they are the most traditional.
 A baby boomer facing a problem with a product or service is most likely to try and solve it face to face or over the phone.

 If your business doesn’t have a physical location they can easily walk into, make sure to have your staff trained to effectively handle their problems by phone.
 At times, it will be more time-consuming, but the extra effort you put into helping a boomer is going to pay off.